 When Routers, Switches and Interconnects Compute: A processing-in-interconnect Paradigm for Scalable Neuromorphic AI

-Routing, switching, and the interconnect fabric are essential for large-scale neuromorphic computing.
-While this fabric only plays a supporting role in the process of computing, for large AI workloads it ultimately determines energy consumption and speed.
-In this paper, we address this bottleneck by asking: (a) What computing paradigms are inherent in existing routing, switching, and interconnect systems, and how can they be used to implement a processing-in-Interconnect (\pi^2) computing paradigm? and (b) leveraging current and future interconnect trends, how will a \pi^2 system's performance scale compared to other neuromorphic architectures?
-For (a), we show that operations required for typical AI workloads can be mapped onto delays, causality, time-outs, packet drop, and broadcast operations -- primitives already implemented in packet-switching and packet-routing hardware.
-We show that existing buffering and traffic-shaping embedded algorithms can be leveraged to implement neuron models and synaptic operations.
-Additionally, a knowledge-distillation framework can train and cross-map well-established neural network topologies onto without degrading generalization performance.
-For (b), analytical modeling shows that, unlike other neuromorphic platforms, the energy scaling of improves with interconnect bandwidth and energy efficiency.
-We predict that by leveraging trends in interconnect technology, a \pi^2 architecture can be more easily scaled to execute brain-scale AI inference workloads with power consumption levels in the range of hundreds of watts.
+Routing, switching, and the interconnect fabric are essential components in implementing large-scale neuromorphic computing architectures.
+While this fabric plays only a supporting role in the process of computing, for large AI workloads, this fabric ultimately determines the overall system's performance, such as energy consumption and speed.
+In this paper, we offer a potential solution to address this bottleneck by addressing two fundamental questions: (a) What computing paradigms are inherent in existing routing, switching, and interconnect systems, and how can they be used to implement a Processing-in-Interconnect () computing paradigm? and (b) How to train network on standard AI benchmarks?
+To address the first question, we demonstrate that all operations required for typical AI workloads can be mapped onto delays, causality, time-outs, packet drops, and broadcast operations, all of which are already implemented in current packet-switching and packet-routing hardware. {We then show that existing buffering and traffic-shaping embedded algorithms can be minimally modified to implement neuron models and synaptic operations.
+To address the second question, we show how a knowledge distillation framework can be used to train and cross-map well-established neural network topologies onto architectures without any degradation in the generalization performance.
+Our analysis show that the effective energy utilization of a network is significantly higher than that of other neuromorphic computing platforms; as a result, we believe that the paradigm offers a more scalable architectural path toward achieving brain-scale AI inference.

 View on arXiv